varabyte/kotter/README.md

   fun graphemeClusterLengthAt(str: CharSequence, index: Int): Int fun graphemeStartIndex(str: CharSequence, index: Int): Int }
+```

+> [!NOTE]
-// There is also a `renderWidthOf` method provided that takes a single `Char`
-// value, but the `String` version is recommended as sometimes the render width
+> There is also a `renderWidthOf` method provided that takes a single `Char` value, but the `String` version is
-// of a character can change based on surrounding context, which is why we
+> recommended as sometimes the render width of a character can change based on surrounding context, which is why we
-// elide it here.
+> elide it here.
 But you can use it if you know what you're doing!
-```

 A _grapheme_ is the final symbol that gets rendered to the screen.
+A _grapheme cluster_ is the underlying characters
-For basic text, this is often one-to-one with the
+which are associated with the resulting grapheme.
+For basic text, the grapheme is often one-to-one with the underlying
-underlying character, but with emoji, that's often not the case.
-For example, the emoji 👨‍👩‍👧‍👦 is built up from 11
+character, but with emoji, that's often not the case.
+For example, the emoji 👨‍👩‍👧‍👦 is built up from 11 underlying
-underlying characters!
-Use `graphemeCusterLengthAt` with an index pointing at the beginning of a grapheme cluster to get
+characters!
+Use `graphemeCusterLengthAt` with an index pointing at the beginning of a grapheme cluster to get this
-this value.
+value.

 You can also use `graphemeStartIndex` to return the start of a cluster given any index inside said cluster.
 It is not
 expected that most users will ever need this, but it can be useful if you want to iterate a Unicode string backwards one
 grapheme at a time.

-When a grapheme is rendered, it generally takes up either 1 or 2 spaces in the terminal grid.
-This is important to know
+When a grapheme is rendered, it takes up either 1 or 2 spaces in the terminal grid.
+This is important to know when
-when measuring out text to fit inside a container.
+measuring out how much text will fit inside a container.
 Use `renderWidthOf` to get this value.

 Bringing it all together, if you wanted to iterate a text string that might contain some Unicode, the skeleton of your
 loop would generally look like this: